euphonie/study-notes/Computer Science/Theory/Statistics/Statistics Recap.md

 #### Experiment
 To get the unknown probability of an event we can conduct an experiment which comprises several trials.
 A trial is taking a measure of the event and recording the resulting outcome.
-In this case, multiple trials could help having a certainty of probability of how likely is the e
+In this case, multiple trials could help having a certainty of probability of how likely is the preferred event to occur.
+Doing multiple trials is known as an experiment.

+>  E.g. doing 20 coin tosses and recording the outcome of each would be considered
+>

 > Written with [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTYwOTgwMDY4LDE2NDkwNTExNTQsMTkyNT
-UxNDEzNywtMTI1NjAyNjM1OV19
+eyJoaXN0b3J5IjpbLTY2MTY1NTM2MCwxNjQ5MDUxMTU0LDE5Mj
+U1MTQxMzcsLTEyNTYwMjYzNTldfQ==
 -->